Chee Soon Juan: Tak Boleh Tahan protest

-2016 Bukit Batok by-election

-Chee contested in the 2016 Bukit Batok by-election.
-He garnered 38.8% of the total votes cast, with a big decrease of 11.78% to PAP's votes compared to the 2015 general elections result.

-2020 general election

-Chee contested in the 2020 general elections at the same Bukit Batok ward.
-He managed to garner 45.2% of the total votes cast, his best electoral result, an increase of 6.4% of votes compared to the 2016 Bukit Batok by-election results.

 International activities

-Chee is the Chairman of the Asian Alliance for Reforms and Democracy, and has been engaged by the National Endowment for Democracy (NED), a U.S. agency.
+Chee is the chairman of the Asian Alliance for Reforms and Democracy, and has been engaged by the National Endowment for Democracy (NED), a U.S. agency.

 Chee's party has been granted observer status to Liberal International, a world federation of liberal political parties.
 "SDP has signed an agreement with the Commonwealth countries, where Singapore is a party, to include respect for fundamental human rights and civil liberties," said Chee, who had also hired Amsterdam & Peroff to take up his case against the government, whose members have filed lawsuits against news publications that have run Chee's critical comments.

 Chee has since served as a research fellow at the Monash Asia Institute (1997), the University of Chicago (2001), the Reagan-Fascell Democracy Program at the National Endowment for Democracy (2004), and as a visiting fellow at the University of Sydney (2014).

 In an op-ed, Chee stated that "free trade agreements cannot continue to ignore human rights."